(Translated by Sharada, Australia)

 “Parvati!
 You are hardly twenty years old.
-Your beauty is all wasted, like the moonlight on a forest.
+Your beauty is totally wasted, like the moonlight on a forest.
 Come with me.
-I will show you, what it is to live happily.
+I will show you, what it is like to be alive. to be happy.
 I will take you with me into the blissful heaven,” Ramesh hugged Parvati.

 Parvati moved away from him.
 “How can you talk like this?
 I am married to another man.
 When a woman is married, all her happiness is with her husband.”